Kinleith Mill

 The Kinleith Mill is a pulp and paper plant located at Kinleith, Tokoroa, New Zealand.
 It was one of eight mills operating in the New Zealand pulp and paper industry.
 It is currently operated by Oji Fibre Solutions, formerly Carter Holt Harvey.

+Description

 Kinleith Mill produced approximately 330,000 tonnes of paper grades per year, plus 265,000 tonnes of predominantly bleached pulp.
 The site boasts its own cogeneration plant, which burns wood waste and generates approximately 35 MW used on-site, with the rest of the required electricity mainly coming via a 110 kV transmission line direct from the nearby Arapuni Dam.
 The mill was Tokoroa’s largest employer, with some 450 employees and 280 additional subcontractors, mainly from ABB.
 A cycleway path runs between the mill and Tokoroa township.